-Any umpire associated with a particular race, may and should halt racing if safety or fairness is compromised, and should involve the Safety Adviser and the Race Committee Chair as soon as possible.
+Any umpire associated with a particular race, should halt the race if safety or fairness is compromised, and should involve the Safety Adviser and the Race Committee Chair as soon as possible.

 7-1-2 Proceeding to the Start, Warming-up, Cooling Down and Practising a.
 Crews proceeding to the Start must keep clear of the racing lanes and be aware of, and leave clear room for, the possibility of racing crews straying from their lanes.